aglabassi/LM_composite_optimization/README.md

-# Unified Matrix and Tensor Factorization
+# Unified Matrix and Canonical Polyadic Tensor Sensing and Factorization Using Our Levenberg-Marquardt Subgradient Method.

-This repository provides a collection of scripts and utilities for matrix and CP tensor factorization using both **NumPy 1.22.4** (in float64) and **PyTorch 1.10.1**.
-It includes:
+This repo includes:

 - **Matrix-based experiments** using NumPy (float64 precision) to provide more precision when computing the L2 norm squared.
 - **GPU-accelerated factorization** in PyTorch, featuring our approach that supports both matrix and CP tensor factorization (symmetric or asymmetric).